dzenbot/DZNPhotoPickerController/README.md

 A photo search/picker for iOS using popular providers like 500px, Flickr, Instagram, Google, Bing & Getty Images.
 This control tries to mimic as close as possible UIKit's UIImagePickerController in terms of features, appearance and behaviour.

 ### Features
-* Search photos on mutiple service providers (500px, Flickr, Instagram, Google, Bing & Getty Images)
+* Search photos on mutiple service providers (500px, Flickr, Giphy, Instagram, Google Images & Bing Images)
 * Auto-completed typing for easier search (using Flickr's API as a common denominator).
 * Present the photo picker with a pre-defined search term to automatically start searching.
 * Exact same UI layouts and behaviours than UIImagePickerController.
 * Edit photo selections with cropping guides : square, circular (like the Contacts app) and custom size.
 * Circular cropping mode for using with UIImagePickerController (check on UIImagePickerController+Edit).
+* Infinite scrolling.
 * Creative Commons licences optional filtering.
 * App Store safe.
 Innapropriate content disabled for all services.
 * Option for disabling full sized photo download and retrieving metadata only.
-* iPhone (3.5" & 4") and iPad support.
+* iOS 8 and 9. iPhone 4, 5 and 6 support.
-* ARC & 64bits support.
 * Localization support (UI strings use NSLocalizedString but it's up to you to localize them on your app)
 <br>
 <br>